 - BHP Australia matches Bhp Australia and BHP AUSTRALIA.

-All white space is ignored for grantor names and identifying numbers.
-White space is any spaces before, after, or in the middle of other characters.
+All white space is ignored.
+White space is any space or spaces before, after or in the middle of other characters.
 For example:

 - Jo Anne Smith matches JOANNESMITH